GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/makelist.rst

 Science Exposures
 =================
-In the table below is a subset of that source's observation sequence.
+In the table below is a subset of our source's observation sequence.
 We will work with only two cubes.
-In fact, in the interest of time we will reduce only one, the second is already reduced and provided to you for the last steps: the IQ assessment and the cubes stacking.
+In fact, in the interest of time we will reduce only one, the second is already reduced and provided to you for the last step, the cubes stacking.

 We use lists for the science exposures, which makes sense since normally we do reduce several exposures, but we will use lists for the single flat and